-- Family Weekends with specialized programming and educational curriculum, opportunity to participate in family equine therapy, engage with treatment team, and enjoy our chef-prepared meals with loved ones in recovery.
+- Family Weekends with specialized programming and educational curriculum, opportunity to participate in family equine-assisted therapy, engage with treatment team, and enjoy our chef-prepared meals with loved ones in recovery.

 Families living with addiction don’t have to walk the path to recovery alone.
 We’ll help you sort out the situation and get the resources you and your loved one needs.